robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 ```

 ### 5.3 Download session and speaker information
 We will be talking about backends in detail in the next module so let's just pretend we had a powerful backend here and mock the data.
-For this, I've prepated two JSON files for a list of demo sessions and speakers and [uploaded them to GitHub]().
+For this, I've prepared two JSON files for a list of demo sessions and speakers and [uploaded them to GitHub]().
 You can see, that they match the structure of our `Session` and `Speaker` classes.

 As you will have noticed, the data is formatted in JSON, which is a common and widely spread standard for data exchange.
 We need a way to convert JSON to C# classes and vice versa so let's get some help from the community and add the great [Json.NET NuGet package](https://www.nuget.org/packages/newtonsoft.json/), which allows us to work with JSON easily.

-> **Important:** You need to add the Json.NET package to every project that uses it later: The Portable Class Library and the platoform projects.
+> **Important:** You need to add the Json.NET package to every project that uses it later: The Portable Class Library and the platform projects.
 When using Visual Studio on Windows, you can just right-click the Solution file and select <kbd>Manage NuGet Packages for Solution...</kbd>.

 ![Add Json.NET NuGet package in Visual Studio Screenshot](../Misc/vsaddjsonnet.png)